 A literary analysis essay requires basic knowledge of literary elements.
 The following article will give you an understanding of such basic elements.

-According to Wikipedia, a novel is “a long narrative in literary prose” which the author has organized chronologically or in flashbacks.
+A novel can be defined as “a long narrative in literary prose” which the author has organized chronologically or in flashbacks.
 The novel can be divided into seven genres or categories: romantic, historical, detective, thriller, adventure, horror, and science fiction.

 Setting is a description of where and when the story takes place.